-- 4.1.3 Following the completion of the first beam lines, the first UNI roof bay can be assembled. - Mark out the centres of the roof trusses by attaching right-angled couplers to the header accept the truss. - The second beam line can be moved into position and secured to the header beam using scaffold couplers.
+- 4.1.3 Following the completion of the first beam lines, the first UNI roof bay can be assembled. - Mark out the centres of the roof trusses by attaching right-angled couplers to the header beam so that when it is time to install subsequent trusses, the fixing is in place and ready to accept the truss. - The second beam line can be moved into position and secured to the header beam using scaffold couplers.
 It is recommended that three operatives perform this operation; two at either end of the truss and one in the centre.
 The operative in the centre stands on the stepped gable scaffold and attaches a temporary horizontal brace to the ridge post of the second truss.
-In unison, the operatives at each eaves slide the truss out to the desired of each roof slope. - Once in position, connect the beam lines with a horizontal brace on the ridge post.
-The horizontal brace and diagonal brace are then installed at each eaves, ensuring that the spacing is correct and that the beam lines are square with one another.
+In unison, the operatives at each eaves slide the truss out to the desired location - the operative in the centre only has to stop the truss from overturning.
+For spans in excess of 20m we recommend the use of five operatives with the additional 2 at mid-span of each roof slope. - Once in position, connect the beam lines with a horizontal brace on the ridge post.
+The operatives at either end land the trusses in the prepared right-angled couplers.
+A UNI frame, horizontal brace and diagonal brace are then installed at each eaves, ensuring that the spacing is correct and that the beam lines are square with one another.
 These should be installed as shown in Section 3.3 "Attaching Braces".